सिंही

 ✦ ✦ ✦

 This is Siṃhī's becoming.
-And in following hers, you may find yourself remembering your own.
+In following hers, you may find yourself remembering your own.

-Available now at Barnes and Noble, Amazon Hardcover and Kindle.
+Available now at Amazon Hardcover and Kindle, Barnes and Noble ,

 Mūṣikā is Gaṇeśa's vāhana — small, warm, quick, the perfect view from ground level.
 She was there for the birth, the beheading, the elephant head.
 She tells it as someone who was shaking with wonder and never fully recovered.
 She tells the stories of the divine children: Gaṇeśa, remade; Kṛṣṇa, born in the dark.